 Vicki Krohn Amorose is an artist, writer, and arts advocate.
 Her background – educational media writer, copywriter, art instructor, gallery manager, performance and voiceover artist – prepared her to synthesize the ART-WRITE viewpoint.
 She is an alumna of the University of Michigan and the Academy of Art University San Francisco.
-Vicki has lectured on topics in contemporary art and leads workshops for artists, and works in the service of art for her community.
-Her writing appears in Professional Artist Magazine and exhibition catalogues.
-Amorose is currently working with the Gray Space project.
-She makes her home with her husband and offspring in Eugene, Oregon.
+Vicki speaks on topics in contemporary art and leads workshops for artists, and works in the service of art for her community.
+Her writing appears in Professional Artist Magazine and exhibition catalogues, and she’s a member of the Gray Space project.
+Amorose makes her home with her husband and offspring in Eugene, Oregon.

 Contact Vicki for guest lectures, workshops, and individual art-writing assistance.

 She chatted with her publisher, Luminare Press, about ART-WRITE:

 Luminare Press: What brought about the idea of ART-WRITE?

 Vicki Krohn Amorose: Writing about your own artwork is not easy.
 As both a writer and an artist, I found myself helping my artist friends with their writing.
 After a while I discovered I had a book in me.